 Wood burning is not a bargain

-When all the costs are considered, wood burning is clearly no bargain.
+When all the costs are considered, wood burning clearly is no bargain.